-Since the end of the civil war, Sri Lanka has adopted constitutional reforms and developed practices which aim to diffuse power and safeguard the independence of commissions.
-Parliament has a key role to play to secure these ambitions.
+After the end of the civil war, Sri Lanka has adopted Constitutional reforms and developed practices which aim to diffuse power and safeguard the independence of commissions.
+In this evolving political environment, parliament has a key role to play to secure these ambitions.
 Through our programmes, WFD has engaged with key parliamentary stakeholders as they seek to develop and embed parliamentary practices that will contribute to strengthened oversight and scrutiny of the executive and provide more avenues for inclusive political participation.

 WFD supports the process of constitutional reform in the Parliament of Sri Lanka by working with sectoral oversight committees, introduced in 2015, to review laws relating to specific subject areas.
 WFD also supports committees with monitoring the budget and financial commitments related to legislation.

 Using existing sister-party relationships between Sri Lankan political parties and their UK counterparts, WFD is contributing to increased participation of women in politics.
 The programme also engages the Speaker of Parliament on reconciliation and constitutional reform initiatives connected to the end of the civil war.
 Raising awareness about the Speakers role in parliament forms a central part of the programme.